ScreamingSandals/BedWars/docs/resources.md

-# How to add Custom resources
+# How to add custom resources

-Open the config (`plugins/BedWars/config.yml`) and go down until you find a section called `resources`.
+Open the config (`plugins/BedWars/config.yml`) and go down, until you find a section called `resources`.
 Using `Ctrl+F` helps you to search for it.

 It’s easy to add a new resource into your game/server.
 Here is an example on how to add `emeralds`, `diamonds`, `iron` and `gold`.